ten4z/3D-Math-Plotter/README.md

 all commons functions are available to draw on my plotter

-A cross platform App project named Tenaz Math Plotter
+A cross platform App project named Tenaz Math Plotter,

+for mobile App the link is here: https://play.google.com/store/apps/details?id=com.zigasistemas.tenazplotter

 ![Screenshot](details.jpg)